The President’s Executive Staff is composed of the three vice presidents: Dr. Mary Turner, Dr. Debra Luff, and Laduan Smedley.

 Laduan Smedley was appointed to the position of Vice President of Administrative Services at Sacramento City College in July 2014.
 Laduan has been with the Los Rios Community College District for 27 years, the last 13 years as the Director of Administrative Services at American River College.
 He is heavily involved in the Sacramento community and currently sits on the UC Davis Health System Community Advisory Board, and is also on the Successor Agency Oversight Boards for the City of Davis and West Sacramento.
 Laduan graduated from the Leadership Sacramento Program and also attended and completed Harvard Universities Management Development Program.
 Laduan has an MBA from Golden Gate University.
 He is a lifelong Sacramento resident and serves as a mentor for many young men in the community.

-Director, Advancement /SCC Foundation
+Interim Director, Advancement /SCC Foundation

 Dr. Elaine Ader